ndp/ndp.github.io/_posts/2023-03-07-go-to-my-head-story.md

 - mini-project
 ---

 I recently spent a few hours building  [gotomyhead.site](https://gotomyhead.site), which is an MVP app to find lead sheets in the popular fake (aka real) books.
-You can read more about it [here](https://blog.ndpsoftware.com/go-to-my-head).
-It was quick and easy to get going, and even if the project domain itself doesn't interest you, my development approach gave me what I think are interesting insights to share.
+(You can read more about it [here](https://blog.ndpsoftware.com/go-to-my-head).)
+It's a "mini-project", and even if the project domain itself doesn't interest you, my development approach gave me what I think are interesting insights to share.

 The modern way to create  software app is to clone a template app or run a "meta" script that installs all the "stuff you're going to need" for a modern web app.
 I don't like these tools, but I will install Typescript, a code bundler like ESBuild, a web server and a testing framework.
 This setup step is codified in the ambitious and popular CreateReactApp.
 Rails, a complete framework itself, even spawned [tools to give you you even more.](http://railsapps.github.io/rails-application-templates.html).
 A recent trend is for hosting providers (PAASes) to leverage (or even provide) these setup tools to bring you to their hosting platform.
 Sadly, many new web engineers see this as the first step to any project.